ValyaVyrodova/programing-notes/README.md

 // Prints 'Papayas are $1.29'
 ```

 The break keyword tells the computer to exit the block and not execute any more code or check any other cases inside the code block.

 Note: Without break keywords, the first matching case will run, but so will every subsequent case regardless of whether or not it matches—including the default.
 This behavior is different from if/else conditional statements that execute only one block of code.

 An if statement checks a condition and will execute a task if that condition evaluates to true.

-if...else statements make binary decisions and execute different code blocks based on a provided condition.
+`if...else` statements make binary decisions and execute different code blocks based on a provided condition.

 We can add more conditions using else if statements.
-Comparison operators, including <, >, <=, >=, ===, and !== can compare two values.
+- Comparison operators, including `<, >, <=, >=, ===,` and `!==` can compare two values.

-The logical and operator, &&, or “and”, checks if both provided expressions are truthy.
+- The logical and operator, `&&`, or `“and”`, checks if both provided expressions are truthy.

-The logical operator ||, or “or”, checks if either provided expression is truthy.
+- The logical operator `||`, or `“or”`, checks if either provided expression is truthy.

-The bang operator, !, switches the truthiness and falsiness of a value.
+- The bang operator, `!`, switches the truthiness and falsiness of a value.

-The ternary operator is shorthand to simplify concise if...else statements.
+- The ternary operator is shorthand to simplify concise `if...else` statements.

 A switch statement can be used to simplify the process of writing multiple else if statements.
 The break keyword stops the remaining cases from being checked and executed in a switch statement.